moment/luxon/docs/math.md

 You can see why these are irritating to work with, which is why they're not the default.

-Luxon methods that create Durations de novo accept an option called `conversionAccuracy` You can set it to 'casual' or 'longterm'.
+Luxon methods that create Durations de novo accept an option called `conversionAccuracy`.
+You can set it to "casual" or "longterm".
 It's a property of the Duration itself, so any conversions you do use the rule you've picked, and any new Durations you derive from it will retain that property.

 ```js
 Duration.fromObject({ years: 23, conversionAccuracy: 'longterm' });